OpsMx/enterprise-spinnaker/charts/autopilot/README.md

 		helm version

   If helm is not setup, follow <https://helm.sh/docs/using_helm/#install-helm> to install helm.
 If you use the Google or Azure cloud shell, they already have helm installed on it.
-You can follow these three simple steps to initialize helm in the kubernetes cluster.
+You can follow these three simple steps to initialize helm(v2) in the kubernetes cluster.
+In case helm v3 is installed, skip below steps.

 		kubectl create serviceaccount -n kube-system tiller
 		kubectl create clusterrolebinding tiller-binding --clusterrole=cluster-admin --serviceaccount kube-system:tiller helm init --service-account tiller --wait

-- Docker registry credentials is setup as a secret in Kubernetes, optionally specifying the namespace OES will be deployed to
+- Docker registry credentials is setup as a secret in Kubernetes, optionally specifying the namespace <mynamespace> will be deployed to

 		kubectl create secret docker-registry oes-repo --docker-username=your_username --docker-password=your_password --docker-email=opsmx@example.com [--namespace mynamespace]

 	The namespace must exist before you run the command.
 If it does not exist,

-		kubectl create namespace mynamespace
+		kubectl create namespace <mynamespace>

   If you name your secret something other than oes-repo, you need to update the key k8sSecret in values.yaml.

-	Before you install OES, please send an email to support@opsmx.com requesting access to the OES images with your Dockerhub id.
-You can proceed with installation your Dockerhub id has been granted access.
+	Before you install Autopilot, please send an email to support@opsmx.com requesting access to the Autopilot images with your Dockerhub id.
+You can proceed with installation once your Dockerhub id has been granted access.
 - Your Kubernetes cluster supports persistent volumes and loadbalancer service type

 ## Deploying Autopilot